 We decorate therefore we am.
 Yes: Pam and I have been having such fun creating mood boards for our Retro Design Dilemma series that we came up with another excuse to make more.
 So today we present our first Mid Mod Mad Mood Board Mondays.
 We invite you to say that three times fast.
 After a few drinks in your home tiki bar.
 Oh?
 You don’t have have a home tiki bar (see all the photos from our recent reader uploader)?
-Well then, it’s your double lucky days.
-Since we are fresh off our Tiki uploader weekend – and in need of an island breeze and a cocktail after months of winter weather — our first M3BM theme is tiki bars.
 For this special feature, we also invited retro-loving gal Eartha Kitsch to come out to play with us.
 We thought, “We bet that girl can tiki.”
 And she did not disappoint, oh EK, you silly mongoose.
 If these mood boards don’t have you craving a Mai Tai, I don’t know what will.

 Pam’s basement tiki basement bar design